Asymmetric HI 21 cm lines of fast radio burst hosts: connection with galaxy interaction: Discussion

 The group containing {\ngc} is relatively small, but the interaction with other members may be able to remove the atomic gas from {\ngc}, explaining its factor of 5 deficiency in atomic gas.
 Indeed, it has been found that galaxies with asymmetric {\hi} lines exhibit lower atomic gas content due to interactions \citep{watts20,reynolds20,hu21}.
 With such a small sample, it is difficult to know whether this is usual for FRB hosts.

 Apart from the sample size, this analysis has some caveats.
-First, different FRBs may have different emission mechanisms, which would blur the picture painted by their hosts when analysed together.
-Indeed, {\frbmw} in the Milky Way is connected with a magnetar \citep{bochenek20}, whereas {\frbm} was localized in a globular cluster \citep{kirsten21}.
-Hence, with a larger sample such studies should be done with sub-categories.
-Second, local FRBs (and their hosts) analysed here, may be different than more distant ones.
-Indeed, the three FRB hosts analysed here are one of the most massive FRB hosts \citep[see Fig.~7 of][]{heintz20}.
+First, different FRBs may have different emission mechanisms, which would blur the picture painted by their hosts when analyzed together.
+Indeed, {\frbmw} in the Milky Way was connected with a magnetar and was 30 times fainter than the faintest extragalactic FRB \citep{bochenek20}, whereas {\frbm} was localized in a globular cluster \citep{kirsten21}.
+On the other hand, all FRBs in this sample are repeaters, so no conclusion can be drawn from this about the nature of the nonrepeating population.
+Hence, with a larger sample such studies should be done with subcategories.
+Second, local FRBs (and their hosts) analyzed here, may be different from more distant ones.
+Indeed, the three FRB hosts analyzed here are some of the most massive FRB hosts \citep[see Fig.~7 of][]{heintz20}.
 This will be addressed with the Square Kilometre Array (SKA), able to detect {\hi} at higher redshifts.
-Finally, I analysed here only the spatially integrated properties of FRB hosts.
+The galaxy merger rate was higher at high redshifts \citep{deravel09}, so if the FRB-interaction connection holds at high redshifts, then the FRB rate should increase with redshift.
+Finally, I analyzed here only the spatially integrated properties of FRB hosts.
 In fact, the properties of the local environment of an FRB progenitor should be more strongly connected with the emission mechanism.

 Hence, this study can be improved with resolved {\hi} observations of FRBs with precise localizations.
 It can also be extended to hosts of other transients.
 I note that the hosts of SNe type Ic-BL \object[SN 2002ap]{2002ap} \citep{kamphuis92,michalowski20} and \object[SN 2009bb]{2009bb} \citep{michalowski18} as well as of a fast blue optical transient \object[AT 2018cow]{AT\,2018cow} \citep{michalowski19,roychowdhury19} have very symmetric line profiles.